The following guest blog about sustainable business was written by Peggy Smyth, CFO at National Grid, US, and FSA Credential holder.

 But beyond acting responsibly, businesses must commit to the practice of reporting and disclosure.
 The new culture of disclosure not only provides the transparency that key stakeholders, including investors, are seeking, but also provides a platform for businesses to improve upon from year-to-year.

-Like many organizations, at National Grid, we publish an ESG databook, which provides information on our emissions, waste, and other climate-related metrics, as well as key social and governance-related data points.
+Like many organisations, at National Grid, we publish an ESG databook, which provides information on our emissions, waste, and other climate-related metrics, as well as key social and governance-related data points.
 We hold ourselves accountable for improving upon these metrics every year.
 ESG has become the norm, rather than the exception, which will have long-lasting climate and business impacts.
 Beyond disclosing our ESG metrics, many of our National Grid finance team members have earned or are currently in the process of earning SASB’s Fundamentals of Sustainability Accounting (FSA) Credential.
 This will ensure our disclosure demonstrates that our management of non-financial risks and opportunities is creating mutual benefit for shareholders, employees, and the communities we serve.

 As CFO of the US business, I help lead the disclosure-related activities in terms of deciding what is disclosed and how.
 This is something that is constantly evolving and requires collaboration with the financial community to assess and drive transparency.
 You could say the CFO drives sustainability, and takes employees, customers, and communities with them.
 The CFO’s role is critical: He or she balances shareholder returns and societal impact, and looks for opportunities to drive gains for both, which informs decision making for the business.
 Sustainability should be ingrained into everyday business practices and therefore, all costs and benefits of sustainability should be tracked by the finance team.
 At National Grid, we are investing over $4 billion a year in our infrastructure in the US-regulated business, which will increasingly be allocated toward building a clean-energy future and creating a more sustainable business.